vitaliialymar/frontend-project-lvl1/README.md

 <h2>Setup</h2>

 1. Clone this repository with 'git clone git@github.com:vitaliialymar/frontend-project-lvl1.git' command;
+2. Go to the directory 'frontend-project-lvl1' with command 'cd frontend-project-lvl1';
-2. Use 'make install' command;
+3. Use 'make install' command;
-3. And use 'npm link' command.
+4. And use 'npm link' command.

 <h3>Start game with 'make game-name' or 'game-name' command.</h3>